morgverd/sms-api/README.md

 ## Features

 ### 🔐 **Security First**
-- **End-to-end encryption** for all SMS message content stored in the database
+- Encryption by default for all message storage within database
 - Optional token-based authentication for HTTP API and WebSocket connections
 - TLS/HTTPS support for secure communications